Skip to content

 First, open a terminal within your terminal/IDE (ex: VSCode).
 Then follow the following steps to install the tcloud CLI:

-1. Create a new project directory and navigate into it:
+1. Create a new project directory, or an existing SQLMesh project, and navigate into it:

 mkdir tcloud_project